 With just one day in Edinburgh, what attractions and landmarks do you visit?
-You may not have time to see it all, but you can explore some of the best spots in this quirky capital.
+You may not have time to see it all such a short Edinburgh itinerary, but you can easily explore some of the best spots in this quirky capital.

 Edinburgh is one of the more interesting destinations in Scotland, full of eccentric attractions, quirky nooks, one-of-a-kind shops, and local watering holes.
 It’s also the political, historical, and cultural capital of Scotland.
 Explore historic sites, such as the famed Edinburgh Castle or the bizarre Camera Obscura.

-Need help planning your trip?
+Need help planning your first 24 hours in Edinburgh?
 Use this complete 1-day Edinburgh itinerary as your guide…

 Table of Contents